At Tidelift, we care deeply for open source software.

 Introducing The Tidelift Subscription

-And so today we’re launching the first three of what we hope to be many more paid Tidelift Subscription offerings.
+And so today we’re launching the Tidelift Subscription.

-We’re starting with the package ecosystems around three widely used front-end frameworks: React, Angular, and Vue.js.
+We’re starting with support for three widely used front-end frameworks: React, Angular, and Vue.js.

 The core idea of the Tidelift Subscription is to pay for “promises about the future” of your software components.